 1. Set Clear Expectations and Stretch Goals.
 This is particularly critical for global employees because local business rules and culture are always different than at the home office.
 For instance, American companies have to set strongly worded company policies that comply with the Foreign Corrupt Practices Act (FCPA), else American company offices could face harsh penalties and criminal charges in the United States.

-Setting quantifiable goals for all staff takes the focus off of the “how” things are done and instead focuses on “what” needs to be accomplished.
-In other words, build whatever type of boat you want, but sail to Port A by Tuesday.
+Setting quantifiable goals for all staff that takes the focus off of “how” things are done and instead focuses on “what” needs to be accomplished.
+In other words, build whatever type of boat you want, but sail it to Port A by Tuesday.

 2. Hire employees overseas with a successful telecommuting track record.
 Add it to the job requirements and to the interview questions for candidates.
 Working remotely takes self discipline and independence.
 Not everyone is meant for this work environment.

 3. Conference Calls and Complicated Reporting do not increase engagement, only resentment.
 Conference calls take away people’s ability to read non-verbal communication signals.
 When navigating between work cultures, these signals give international staff instantaneous feedback so that they can make real-time adjustments to communications.
 Without that, remote staff are flying blind and likely frustrated.

 Reporting can be a helpful management tool.
 But more reporting rarely improves results.
 One EMEA Regional Director complained to me that he spent every Friday just creating the complex reports for his American home office.
 The extra reporting not only reduced his productivity, but his motivation as well.